Becoming a Booking Agent

 In either booking career you choose, you'll need very strong communication skills and the ability to network with all types of people in all levels of an organization.
 You'll need to be able to speak the seemingly incompatible languages of art and business.
 At the end of the day, success in either of these careers depends a lot on relationships.
 If you can establish trusting relationships with both your clients and the people you work with, you'll go far.

-For lots more information on the music and film business, see the links on the next page.
+For lots more information on the music and film business, see the links below.